-The painting is peaceful and strong.
-We can see a sphinx, majestic, powerful and patient.
+This painting is peaceful and strong.
+We can see a sphinx, majestic, powerful, and patient.
 He is surrounded with light and fire.

-What and who should we remember?
+What and whom should we remember?
 What is the sphinx looking at?
-Does he protect us?
+Is he protecting us?

 (Blood on the Road)

 In August 1966, Montlaur was on vacation in Brittany.
-The car in which he is a passenger collides with a young boy on the road.
-Montlaur assists him, he tries to reassure him but the boy quickly dies.
-This tragic episode will deeply and for a long time mark the painter.
+The car in which he was a passenger collided with a young boy riding a moped.
+Montlaur assisted him and tried to reassure him but the boy died during the night.
+This tragic episode will affect the artist deeply and for a long time.
 The horror of the painting does not need to be described.
 The title says it all.

 The painting has two titles: “On commence à comprendre” (We are Starting to Understand) and “On n’a jamais rien compris” (We have Never Understood Anything).

-Unlike in older paintings, the shapes are no longer geometrically arranged.
-We thought we understood, now everything is blurred, but the harmony is intact, the colors are strong and contrasting.
-We are in Brittany, the sea is rough, blue and green, the rocks are evil.
+Shapes are no longer geometrically arranged as they were in older paintings.
+We thought we understood, now everything is blurred but the harmony is intact, the colors are strong and contrasting.
+We are in Brittany, the sea is rough, blue and green, the rocks are sinister.

 (A Tribute to Gustave Courbet)

-How can one not to see Courbet’s “The Origin of the World” in this painting?
+How can one not see Courbet’s “The Origin of the World” in this painting?

 Montlaur had great admiration for the work of Gustave Courbet and for his participation in the Paris Commune (March 18 to May 28, 1871).
 It should be remembered that Courbet was an elected representative of the Commune and was elected President of the Federation of Artists.
-He prevented, among other things, the Louvre collections to be looted and damaged.
+Among others, he prevented the Louvre collections from being looted and damaged.

 Montlaur’s style has evolved: it is more structured and planned.
-His painting is much less violent than before: the colors are pale and the shapes are polygonal. he does not use glazing to There is no more glazing effect and the top layers are scraped with a palette knife to reveal a spectacular play of colors.
+His painting is much less violent than before: colors are pale and shapes are polygonal.
+There is no more glazing effect and the top layers are scraped with a palette knife to reveal a spectacular play of colors.

 (Before the Flood)

 Head of a man, with flaming hair, black sky on fire.
-The disaster is coming!
+Disaster is coming!

 (Portrait of a Woman)

-Seemingly figurative painting of the Breton coast.
+Seemingly figurative painting of Brittany’s coast.
 One can see the sea, the sand, a black sky with birds.
 A red sail boat?

 (Judgement of Paris)

-Montlaur’s painting is an “abstractized” copy of the “Judgment of Paris” attributed to the Italian Renaissance painter Giulio Romano (1499 - 1546), a disciple of Raphael.
-The three goddesses Aphrodite, Athena and Hera are about to see one of them, Aphrodite, be declared by Paris the most beautiful goddess of the Olympus and receive the apple.
-In Montlaur’s “Judgement” , we can see Aphrodite, naked, sitting at the foot of massive and dark trees, Athena is standing and the volutes of Hera’s scarf are obvious.
-The background is also reproduced: the sky and the distant landscape are blue and green, the earth is ocher.
+Montlaur’s painting is inspired by the “Judgment of Paris” attributed to the Italian Renaissance painter Giulio Romano (1499 - 1546), a disciple of Raphael.
+One could even call it an an “abstractized” copy of Romano’s work.
+The three goddesses Aphrodite, Athena, and Hera are about to see one of them, Aphrodite, be declared by Paris the most beautiful goddess in the Olympus and receive the apple.
+In Montlaur’s “Judgement,” we can see Aphrodite, naked, sitting at the foot of massive and dark trees, Athena is standing, and the volutes of Hera’s scarf are obvious.
+The background is also reproduced: the sky and the distant landscape are similarly blue and green, the earth is ocher.

 (Where are my Dead Friends?)

 Crowd of dead comrades, their faces covered with blood.
-Recurring nightmare of the painter who endlessly relives his battles.
+Recurring nightmare of the artist who endlessly relives his battles.